23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 MUST DO: See the oculus of the Pantheon.

-While most old temples and ancient landmarks in Rome have suffered from looters and plundering, the Pantheon was saved by the fact that it was converted into a church at the beginning of the 7th century.
+While most old temples and ancient Roman landmarks suffered from looters and plundering, the Pantheon was saved by the fact that it was converted into a church at the beginning of the 7th century.

 Best known for its impressive dome with an oculus in the middle, the Pantheon is also one of the most fascinating buildings in Rome.
 The construction of this dome by an unknown ancient architect has been an inspiration to Michelangelo’s dome of St. Peter’s Basilica in the Vatican, Hagia Sophia in Istanbul, and – subsequently – all the other domes in the world.

-Good to know: The Pantheon is still a working church, but it’s also one of the most popular tourist attractions in Rome so there’s always a very long queue to get inside.
+Good to know: The Pantheon is still a working church, but it’s also one of the most popular tourist attractions in Rome.
 Nowadays, you need an entry ticket to visit the Pantheon.
-While you can just wait in line and get a ticket on the spot, we highly recommend booking a timed-entry slot in advance or you’ll waste way too much time queuing (often for over an hour in the heat with no shade).
+We highly recommend reserving skip-the-line tickets in advance to avoid wasting time waiting in long lines (sometimes over an hour in the heat with no shade).

 Best things to do in Rome - Pantheon